jorgef/fsharpreactivepatterns/docs/content/message-routing.md

 ##Dynamic Router

-This pattern uses rules in order to determine how to route the messages.
+This pattern uses specific rules to determine how to route messages to different actors.

 ```fsharp
 let typeAInterested interestRouter (mailbox: Actor<TypeAMessage>) =